justincrosbie/passkeyme-docs/docs/intro.md

 ---
 sidebar_position: 1
 id: intro
-title: Welcome to PasskeyMe
+title: Welcome to Passkeyme
-description: Get started with PasskeyMe - the simplest way to add passkey authentication to your applications
+description: Get started with Passkeyme - the simplest way to add passkey authentication to your applications
 keywords: [passkeyme, passkeys, webauthn, authentication, introduction]
 slug: /
 ---

-# Welcome to PasskeyMe 🔐
+# Welcome to Passkeyme 🔐

-**PasskeyMe** is the easiest way to add modern authentication to your applications.
+**Passkeyme** is the easiest way to add modern authentication to your applications.
 We provide **React components for inline authentication**, JavaScript SDKs for any framework, and hosted authentication pages as an alternative - all with a developer experience similar to Firebase Auth.

 ## 🆕 **New React SDK - Just Released!**